Wiredcraft/test-backend-java/HELP.md

 1. It's typical a bad idea to store credential in VCS, again this is only for demo purpose.
 2. HTTPS will be required for actual application.

+**About Lombok**

+IDEA CE version seems having issue with lombok, so it's not used in this application.